-“Philosophy Matching” is important.
+“Philosophy Matching” is important and the general theme of this article.
 You should find a monastery that matches your philosophy.
 If you want to learn texts, don’t ordain at a meditation center.
 If you want to meditate, don’t ordain at a pariyatti (study) monastery.
 If you want to use money, don’t ordain at a vinaya-following monastery.

 The same is true with setting your focus.
 I spent 4 months at a study monastery and found it easy to learn the Patimokkha (monk’s rules) by memory, relative to many failed attempts at meditation centers.